Your local councillor will participate in committees representing your local area, and may be involved in a number of other committees.

 Executive members for the controlling Conservative party group

-The executive, consisting of the leader and seven other councillors, makes most decisions, but decisions about the budget and major policy framework are made by the full council.
+The Executive, consisting of the leader and nine other councillors, makes most decisions, but decisions about the budget and major policy framework are made by the full council.

 - Councillor Carl Les - leader of the council, also responsible for communications, emergency planning and community safety

 - Councillor Gareth Dadd - deputy leader, executive member for finance and assets, and special projects, including financial and HR performance management